Mehdialmoo/Chess_Pieces_Classification/README.md

 ### 1.5. [wandb_logger](./vars/wandb_logger.py)

 This file defines a function called logger() that sets up and returns a logging object using the WandBLogger class from the PyTorch Lightning library.
-WandBLogger is a wrapper around the Weights & Biases (WandB) platform, which is a tool for tracking and visualizing machine learning experiments. to be able to the visualise these graphs please visit https://wandb.ai/ and signup then visit https://wandb.ai/authorize to copy your special key and paste it into [wandb_logger](./vars/wandb_logger.py) file. to see the demonstration of the code on graphs visit
+WandBLogger is a wrapper around the Weights & Biases (WandB) platform, which is a tool for tracking and visualizing machine learning experiments. to be able to the visualise these graphs please visit https://wandb.ai/ and signup then visit https://wandb.ai/authorize to copy your special key and paste it into [wandb_logger](./vars/wandb_logger.py) file. to see the demonstration of the code on graphs visit [wandb workspace](https://wandb.ai/lightning_logs/runs/).

-Here's a breakdown of what the code does:
+Here's a breakdown of what this file does:

 The first line imports the WandbLogger class from the pytorch_lightning.loggers module.
 The second line imports the wandb module, which provides the functionality for interacting with the Weights & Biases platform.
 The logger() function is defined.
 It starts by calling the wandb.login() function with an empty string as its argument.
 This function is used to log in to the Weights & Biases platform using an API key.
 In this case, the key is not provided as an argument, so the function will prompt the user to enter their key manually. alternatively you can provide your key in the argument itself as shown in the code, in that case, you don't need to manually enter the key.

 The WandbLogger class is then initialized with the log_model="all" argument.
 This argument tells the logger to log the model architecture, weights, and gradients.
-The logger object is returned by the function.
 This logger object can then be used in a PyTorch Lightning training loop to log metrics, model artifacts, and other information to Weights & Biases, allowing you to track the progress of your training and compare different experiments.

 ## 2. Testing
 A built-in module called unittest is available in Python for unit testing.
 It provides tools for writing and executing unit tests, as well as generating reports on the results.